Can A Beginner Climb Aconcagua?

 How To Best Overcome Those Three Factors And Give Yourself The Best Possible Chance Of Summiting:

-You can’t outrain altitude but you can train in a mountain specific way so your body is as optimal conditioned for the conditions you will face on the mountain.
-This requires a dedicated and specific training plan.
-If you need help, read my book (link above in the third paragraph) or check out my Mountaineering & Trekking Training Program.
+If you need help, read my book or better yet, checkout my coaching programs - Mountaineering & Trekking Training Program.
 I cannot stress this enough, you need to train and transform your body and mind for the task ahead.
 I often tell clients to imagine they were training for Everest.
 The magnitude of Everest is massive and although Aconcagua is not Everest, Aconcagua demands the same kind of respect and dedication from a beginner.

 You will need to carry your backpack up and down countless times.
 During your training, you need to make a heavy backpack your best friend.
 If you’re walking the dog, take your pack, if you’re walking to the stores, take your backpack.
 The more time you give yourself to get used to the weight at sea level, the easier it will be at altitude.
 If it’s not easy or comfortable at sea level, its not going to get any better 12 days into your climb at 5,500m.